P.F. Chang's Spicy Chicken (Copycat Recipe)

 1. Make the alkaline soy marinade and brine the chicken.

 Mix 1 cup of water with half a teaspoon of baking soda until dissolved, then stir in 1 tablespoon of soy sauce.
 Cut 12 ounces of chicken breast into roughly 1-inch cubes and place them in the brine.
 Refrigerate for at least 2 hours.
-At the restaurant, they brine their protein for a full 24 hours, and longer marination times do improve both the texture and flavor, so if you can plan ahead, it’s worth the wait.
+A full 24-hour brine is ideal, and longer marination times do improve both the texture and flavor, so if you can plan ahead, it's worth the wait.

 2. Make the white sauce.